RECURRENT MALIGNANT SOLID NEOPLASM

 New drug cocktail targets Hard-to-Treat cancers in kids and young adults

-Disease control OngoingThis early-phase trial tested a combination of three drugs—dasatinib, temsirolimus, and cyclophosphamide—in 14 children and young adults with advanced solid tumors that had spread, returned, or stopped responding to standard treatments.
-The main goals were to find the safest dose…
+Disease control OngoingThis early-phase trial tests a combination of three drugs (dasatinib, temsirolimus, and cyclophosphamide) in children and young adults with advanced solid tumors that have come back or not responded to standard treatment.
+The main goals are to find the safest dose and understand …

 Matched conditions: RECURRENT MALIGNANT SOLID NEOPLASM